 ** ; 'p' = promote(補), 's' = suppress(瀉), 'a' = anadromous(迎→瀉), 'c' = catadromous(隨→補)

-C. Eight Constitution Lifestyle Intervention(1)
+D. Eight Constitution Lifestyle Intervention(1)

 Hepatonia Regimen

 When you are healthy, you sweat a lot: however, when you are weak, you do not sweat.
 Your body feels lighter when you sweat from various activities: that is because your constitution requires a lot of perspiration.
 Therefore, enjoying hot baths all the time is a good practice for your health.
 Mountain hiking and moderate speaking are good.
 Having higher blood pressure that average is a healthy state for you.